-Initial data validation focuses on ensuring that data from a newly set up DIR modality(ies) are being received and processed at the ACR DIR Central Server, i.e., verification that the full anonymized Radiation Dose Structured Report (RDSR), with the modalities’ Station Name(s), are being received and included within the NRDR database.
+Initial data validation focuses on ensuring that data from a newly set up DIR modality(ies) are being received and processed by the DIR Central Server, i.e., verification that the full anonymized Radiation Dose Structured Report (RDSR), with the modalities’ Station Name(s), are being received and included within the NRDR database.

 Periodic data validation

 Periodically, e.g., quarterly, facilities should compare actual procedure volumes to procedure volumes reported in NRDR-DIR reports for the respective facility(ies) for a specific time period.
 If total procedure volumes match and the Station Name of each connected system is represented, it is likely that no further comparison is needed.
 If there is a mismatch, comparisons at the level of Station Name or even Study Description/Requested Procedure Description may be required for troubleshooting.

 Implementing process health monitoring is another strategy to consider for minimizing interruptions in the data flow from the facility to the DIR Link application.
 For example, automated email alerts that notify the site administrator if there is a failure to transfer data from PACS or an RDIM to DIR Link would support optimal data flow.
 The local facility informatics architecture will dictate which types of facility process health monitoring can be implemented.